radiantone/pyfi/docs/index.rst

 ..
-PYFI documentation master file, created by sphinx-quickstart on Thu Sep  2 05:56:06 2021.
+ElasticCode documentation master file, created by sphinx-quickstart on Thu Sep  2 05:56:06 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.